-There is also significant liaison with the Department of Energy and Climate Change in London and the Department of Communications, Energy and Natural Resources in Dublin in relation to a range of gas market issues, including security of supply.
+There is also significant liaison with the Department for Business, Energy and Industrial Strategy in London and the Department of Communications, Climate Action and Environment in Dublin in relation to a range of gas market issues, including security of supply.

 Natural gas licences

 Gas licences (conveyance, storage and supply of natural gas) are granted by the Northern Ireland Authority for Utility Regulation under Article 8 of the Gas (Northern Ireland) Order 1996.

 Information on the details of procedures governing applications for the granting of natural gas licences can be accessed at the NIAUR website, using the link below.

 Gas wayleaves (necessary)